Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Trapped fireshell (halo) around black hole horizon

 and time and length scales are

 where the Thomson cross section $\sigma_{_T}=(8\pi/3)\alpha^2/m^2_e$ and the fine structure constant $\alpha=1/137$.

 The local temperature $T_\gamma(r)$ represents the mean kinematic energy of photons and electron-positron pairs, which possess zero chemical potential.
-As a result, the trapped fireshell is an electrically neutral, opaque and thermalised fluid of photons and electron-positron pairs.
+As a result, the trapped fireshell is an electrically neutral, opaque and thermalised fluid of photons and electron-positron pairs, which we also call a radiation fluid for short.
 We describe it by a thermodynamic state of thermal temperature $T_\gamma(r)$, energy and number densities

 in the local frame at the radius $r$.
 The Stefan-Boltzmann constant $\sigma_{_{\rm SB}}=\pi^2/15$ for setting the Boltzmann constant $k_B=1$.
-Here, we adopt $d_f\approx 30$ for the number of massless gauge bosons and light fermion-antifermion pairs in the Standard Model (SM) of fundamental particle physics \footnote{Since the number density is so high, see Fig.~\ref{plasma}, neutrinos and anti-neutrinos can be possibly kept inside the fluid in participation of thermalisation.}, which can kinematically participate in the thermal equilibration at temperature $T_\gamma> 10$ MeV.
-The boundary conditions (\ref{bcon}) gives the horizon temperature $T_\gamma^+$ near the horizon $r_+=2GM$,
+The temperature $T_\gamma(r)$ (\ref{tem}), Fig.~\ref{trapped} (right), is the averaged kinetic energy of relativistic particles over species $d_f$.
+In the Standard Model (SM) of fundamental particle physics, we adopt $d_f\approx 30$ for the number of massless gauge bosons and light fermion-antifermion pairs \footnote{Since the number density is so high, see Fig.~\ref{plasma}, neutrinos and anti-neutrinos can be possibly kept inside the fluid in participation of thermalisation.}, which can kinematically participate in the thermal equilibration at temperature $T_\gamma> 10$ MeV.
+The boundary conditions (\ref{bcon}) gives the temperature $T_\gamma^+$ near the horizon,

 whose value depends on the balance between ultra-relativistic particles and gravitational pressures.
-In general, the horizon temperature represents the maximum temperature of trapped photon-pair spots at the place where the gravitational force is maximum.
-The horizon temperature $T^+_\gamma > 2m_e$ is a necessary condition, and $T_\gamma^+ > 10$ MeV for the photon and pair energy density $\rho_\gamma^+\approx \rho_n$ is about the nuclear density.
-We use the electron-positron pair ($e^-e^+$) notion for all possible SM pairs, and use the subscript ``$\gamma$'' for the quantities of the trapped fireshell of photons and pairs.
+The horizon temperature $T^+_\gamma$ characterises the maximum temperature of a trapped photon-pair fireshell at the place where the gravitational force is maximum.
+For these discussions, the equipartition of particle species' kinetic energies is necessary; an exact thermal equilibrium is not required.